YuriiCodes/rateify/README.md

 That is a simple app to exchange rates between currencies.
 It uses the [Exchange Rates API](https://exchangeratesapi.io) to get the rates.

+A deployed version of the app can be found [here](https://rateify.vercel.app/).

 ## Technologies Used

 - [Next.js 13](https://nextjs.org/docs/getting-started)